 Sangamo BioSciences, Inc. ("Sangamo") was incorporated in the State of Delaware on June 22, 1995 and is focused on the development and commercialization of novel transcription factors for the regulation of gene expression.
 Sangamo's Universal Gene Recognition technology platform enables the engineering of a class of transcription factors known as zinc finger DNA binding proteins ("ZFPs").
 Through December 31, 1998, Sangamo was considered to be in the development stage.
-During 1999, Sangamo entered into several Universal GeneTools collaborations and recognized revenues associated with these agreements, and expects to continue to receive revenues under these, similar and other agreements in the future.
-Consequently, Sangamo is no longer considered to be in the development stage.
+During 1999, Sangamo entered into several Universal GeneTools collaborations and recognized revenues associated with these agreements, and expects to continue to receive revenues under these, similar and other agreement stage.
 Sangamo will require additional financial resources to complete the development and commercialization of its products.